DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/services/refresh_token_service.md

 transient network failures.

 When one-time use refresh tokens are used, they are not necessarily deleted from the database.
-The DeleteOneTimeOnlyRefreshTokensOnUse configuration flag, which will be added in version 6.3, controls if such tokens are immediately deleted or consumed.
+The *DeleteOneTimeOnlyRefreshTokensOnUse* configuration flag, added in version 6.3, controls if such tokens are immediately deleted or consumed.
 If configured for consumption instead of deletion, then when the token is used, the *ConsumedTime* property will be set.
 If a token is received that has already been consumed, the default service will call the